fixm-ccb/fixm-user-manual-4.3.0/docs/general-guidance/references-to-published-aeronautical-information.md

-# References to published aeronautical information
+# References to Published Aeronautical Information

-Describing the predicted movement of a flight commonly means indicating which parts of the infrastructure (ATS routes, waypoints, radio navigation aids etc.) are expected to be used by the flight.
-This is enabled in FIXM by a set of “references” constructs.
+Describing the predicted movement of a flight commonly means indicating which parts of the infrastructure (ATS routes, waypoints, radio navigation aids, etc.) are expected to be used by the flight.
+This is enabled in FIXM by a set of “reference” constructs.
 These references are not flight-specific information; they pertain to the aeronautical information domain.